 #4 Invest in Parcel Pending Smart Lockers

 Online shopping is more popular than ever.
 Both renters and homeowners are ordering online packages in droves.
 However, multifamily residents may be at a greater risk for package theft.
-How to prevent package theft in multifamily communities?
-Smart package lockers.
+Wondering how to prevent package theft in multifamily communities?
+Here’s one multifamily investment strategy that will pay off in the long run: smart package lockers.

 Property managers can improve resident satisfaction by installing Parcel Pending smart lockers on the property.
-Smart package lockers not only streamline parcel management but also enhance multifamily communities by providing a desirable convenience for residents.
-They provide safe storage space for delivered packages until residents are available to pick them up.
-That means residents can have peace of mind knowing their package is secure, as they’ll receive a notification to their smartphone upon delivery.
+Smart package lockers streamline parcel management and enhance multifamily communities by providing a desirable convenience for residents.
+They provide safe storage space for delivered packages until residents can pick them up.
+That means residents can have peace of mind knowing their package is secure, as they’ll receive a notification on their smartphone upon delivery.
 This message will contain a unique access code to open the locker.

 With smart lockers, package theft opportunities are eliminated.
 Package lockers also offer built-in video surveillance, refrigeration capabilities, and 24/7 accessibility.
 Residents love smart refrigerator parcel lockers for their convenience and flexibility.
 In fact, package lockers have been shown to increase lease renewals by 40%.